Riding a bike is thrilling and liberating. It evokes the inner child in many of us.

-Guardian is a popular brand in the UK that has been recommended to me several times as a less expensive alternative to the UKs homegrown brand, Islabikes.
+Guardian is a popular brand in the UK that has been recommended to me several times as a less expensive alternative to the UKs homegrown brands, Islabikes and Frog.

 They offer two frame sizes: small or large.
 Note that the small is single speed and the large has 6 speeds.
-Guardian claims that their “SureStop” braking system is much more effective at stopping than regular brakes and evenly distributes braking force over both wheels.
+Guardian claims that their “SureStop” braking system is much more effective at stopping than regular brakes and evenly distributes braking force over both wheels, helping to prevent endo’s and the like.

 They also offer a slightly higher end version — the “Original” — that is lighter has a 1 1/8″ fork tubing (vs 1″), slightly wider and knobbier tires (1.75″ vs 1.5″), threadless headset (vs. quill stem), and an aluminum frame (vs. steel).

-If you want a fender for this bike, they claim that this model fits.
+If you want a fender for this bike, this model is supposed to fit.